AS 91241 Clarification

 There are two key aspects with this standard:

-It is important that the assessment task clearly identifies both of these aspects.
+It is important that the assessment task clearly identifies both aspects.

 Both spatial and temporal patterns can be used at this level.
-When describing a pattern, students should be encouraged to use appropriate terminology, for example, spatial patterns could be identified as concentrated or dispersed, and temporal patterns identified as constant or cyclic.
+When describing a pattern, students should include geographic terminology.
+For example, spatial patterns could be identified as concentrated or dispersed, and temporal patterns identified as constant or cyclic.